 As a result of all the hard work from everyone over the last few years Keys Group is in robust operating and financial health and had planned early for the inevitable disruption that the pandemic has brought.
 We value our relationships with our business partners and their contribution to our endeavours to support children and young people and, these relationships are more important now more than ever.
 As part of our ongoing commitment to our business suppliers we have contacted them to let them know we are here to help and support them in any way we can.
 We continue to commit to working together, to do all we can to support one another and to sustain the delivery of great care and support.

-Trish Lee, CEO comments:
+David Manson, CEO comments:

 “Keys Group’s achievements, resilience and caring through the turbulent times of this pandemic act as a constant reminder of how individuals working together achieve success.
 Every young person, team member or partner organisation can rightly be proud of their contribution, no matter how small, to our society’s fight against Covid-19.
 Where there is team work and collaboration, there is undoubtedly the strength to continue to support our young people to live happy, healthy and successful lives through even this most difficult of time.”